yceruto/django-ajax/README.rst

         })
     </script>

-If the response is not successful, to show an alert with the message appropriated.
+If the response is not successful, is show an alert with the message appropriated.

 Enjoy!